nnmfnwl7/dxmakerbot/README.md

 --slidestart          | price of first order will be equal to slidestart * price source quote(default=1.01 means +1%) --slideend            | price of last order will be equal to slideend * price source quote(default=1.021 means +2.1%) --maxopen             | Max amount of orders to have open at any given time.
 Placing orders sequence: first placed order is at slidestart(price slide),sellstart(amount) up to slideend(price slide),sellend(amount), last order placed is slidepump if configured, is not counted into this number (default=5)
+--make_next_on_hit    | create next order on 0 amount hit, so if first order is not created, rather skipped, next is created(default=False disabled)
 --reopenfinishednum   | reopen finished orders after specific number of filled orders(default=0 means disabled) --reopenfinisheddelay | reopen finished orders after specific delay of last filled order(default=0 means disabled) --balancesavenumber   | min taker balance you want to save and do not use for making orders specified by number (default=0) --balancesavepercent  | min taker balance you want to save and do not use for making orders specified by percent of maker+taker balance (default=0.05 means 5%)
+--partial_orders      | enable or disable partial orders.
+Partial orders minimum is set by <sellstartmin> <sellendmin> along with dynamic size of orders(default=False disabled)

 ### takerbot configuration arguments
 ----------------------------------